wrml/wrml/README.md

 	$> java -version

-Which should display something like this (with a "1.7.0" or higher version number):
+Which should display something like this (with a "1.7.0" or higher version number - 1.8.* is cool too):

 	java version "1.7.0_25"